nodejscn/node-api-cn/async_hooks/asynclocalstorage_exit_callback_args.md

 <!-- YAML
+added:
-added: v13.10.0
+ - v13.10.0
+ - v12.17.0
 -->

 * `callback` {Function}
 * `...args` {any}

-This methods runs a function synchronously outside of a context and return its return value.
+Runs a function synchronously outside of a context and returns its return value.
 The store is not accessible within the callback function or the asynchronous operations created within the callback.
+Any `getStore()` call done within the callback function will always return `undefined`.

-Optionally, arguments can be passed to the function.
-They will be passed to the callback function.
+The optional `args` are passed to the callback function.

-If the callback function throws an error, it will be thrown by `exit` too.
+If the callback function throws an error, the error is thrown by `exit()` too.
-The stacktrace will not be impacted by this call and the context will be re-entered.
+The stacktrace is not impacted by this call and the context is re-entered.

 Example: